 Gone are the days of fumbling with a map or peering at your phone to check directions.
 Nowadays, a lot of cars have inbuilt satellite navigation systems.

-New Car Technology That Could Increase Your Car Insurance
+New Safety Features That Could Increase Your Car Insurance

 The newer systems themselves may also cost more to replace or repair.
 They may have parts that have to be imported, or specific experts can only replace that.

 Curve-adaptive headlights help improve visibility on curvy roads by moving in the direction of travel.
 They typically have LED or high-intensity discharge (HID) lamps.
 Where old-fashioned headlights may have cost around two hundred bucks to replace, these newer ones could set you back a couple of thousand.

 This technology uses cameras, radar, or even ultrasonic sensors to let you know when there’s something in your blind spot.
 If something is in the blind spot and you use your turn signal ready to change lanes, your car will let you know it’s dangerous.